Itz-Abhishek-Tiwari/Abhishek-Portfolio/README.md

 ### (Personal Portfolio)[https://roadmap.sh/projects/portfolio-website]

+# Todo

+- [ ] Need to fix the sider system (make it responsive)
+- [ ] Need to view how I implemented the image in the backend and front end side
+- [ ] Need to make the contact page & article page
+- [ ] Learn about better way to handle api in the front end side
+- [ ] Learn Fix views in backend and make it more userfriendly

 ## Acknowledgments

 Special thanks to the online community for their feedback and support throughout this project.
 Their insights were invaluable in enhancing the quality and usability of this portfolio.

 ---